monicabrassilva/spryker.github.io/docs/scos/dev/feature-integration-guides/202307.0/glue-api/dynamic-data-api/dynamic-data-exchange-api-integration.md

 }
 ```

-3. The Dynamic Data API provides a logging mechanism to capture important information about requests and any thrown exceptions.
+3. The Dynamic Exchange API provides a logging mechanism to capture important information about requests and any thrown exceptions.
    Logging is enabled by default.
 Adjust `DynamicEntityBackendApiConfig` in order to disable this option or change the path for the log file.

 **src/Pyz/Glue/DynamicEntityBackendApi/DynamicEntityBackendApiConfig.php**